 How to travel sustainably

-Travel bloggers and YouTubers have turned travelling into the dream lifestyle; but I think that, deep down, what propels us to travel is the need to expand our horizons, discover unique landscapes and feel awe in front of earth’s beauty.
-From backpackers to luxury tourists, travelling is food for the soul.
+YouTubers and bloggers have turned travelling into the dream lifestyle, but I like to think that what propels us to travel is the need to expand our horizons, discover unique landscapes and feel awe in front of earth’s beauty.
+From backpacking to luxury destinations, travelling is nourishment for the soul!

 So, should we stop travelling?
 Decide that we are best where our bricks are?
-What a terrible sentence to impose on ourselves.
-Personally, I’ve always been my happiest when travelling.
+Sounds like terrible sentence to impose on ourselves.

+It depends where you go.
 This was the case for me in Mauritius.
-When I lived with my parents, the water shortage problem was apparent.
-Every day from 9 am-3 pm and again from 11 pm-6 am, the water authorities would completely cut off the water.
-That’s right.
+When I lived with my parents, the water shortage problem was apparent as water authorities would frequently completely cut off the water supply.
+This would sometimes result in 13 hours of no water.
+That’s right!
 No water at all for 13 hours.
-So, if you need water, the options are limited to waking up at the crack of dawn to fill as many utensils as you can, relying on a roof tank (not drinkable) or buying pre-bottled water which, of course, comes in plastic.
+Your options are limited to waking up at the crack of dawn to fill as many utensils as you can, relying on a roof tank (not drinkable) or buying pre-bottled water which, of course, comes in plastic.
 Bottle companies in Mauritius must find business VERY lucrative.

 It’s an issue that wouldn’t be obvious to a visitor.
 I, for one, wasn’t thinking about it during my stay at a hotel.
 Water shortage?
 What water shortage?

-So, when going on holiday, it might be worth doing your research and trying to use water as sparingly as possible.
-I know, it’s a holiday.
-But just shortening the length of your showers makes a difference as well as asking for your towels to be changed only when necessary.
+So, when going on holiday, it might be worth doing your research and trying to use water as consciously as possible.
+I know, it’s a holiday, but little things, like shortening the length of your showers and asking for your towels to be changed only when necessary, have an impact if we all do them.
+Save the long showers for a trip to Ireland! 😉

 How to limit plastic consumption when travelling

-If the recycling infrastructures in countries like the UK, USA and Canada are insufficient (91% of plastic is not recycled), it’s not hard to believe that in less developed countries, recycling facilities are pretty much non-existent.
+If the recycling infrastructures in countries like the UK, USA and Canada are insufficient (91% of plastic is not recycled), and in some other countries recycling facilities are pretty much non-existent.

-In fact, in some countries, you have to PAY to get your rubbish recycled.
+In fact, some places require you to PAY to get your rubbish recycled.

-It starts with carrying a reusable water bottle around with you.
-Believe me, when you’re out and about, you WILL get thirsty.
+Carrying a reusable water bottle around with you is an all-round good idea.
 Do not underestimate your capacity to dehydrate like a prune in hot and humid conditions.
-You never know when an activity might pop up, resulting in physical strain and, therefore, thirst.
+You never know when an activity might pop up, resulting in physical strain and, therefore, thirst!

 Unfortunately, a lot of countries don’t have facilities for you to refill your bottle.

 If you’re a street food lover, like I am, don’t forget to bring some reusable cutlery with you.
 The ones I have, come in a cloth bag and are made of bamboo, so they’re super light to carry around.
-It includes a bamboo straw as well, so if you ever want to sip your cocktail the fancy way; you don’t have to rely on here-for-2-centuries-don’t-mind-me plastic.
+It includes a bamboo straw as well.
+It’s great to sip your cocktail the fancy way, without relying on here-for-2-centuries-don’t-mind-me plastic.

-Whilst we’re on the subject, a reusable coffee cup can prove very useful too.
+Whilst we’re on the subject, a reusable coffee cup can be very useful too.

 I also like carrying this foldable reusable bag with me; regardless of whether I’m travelling or not.
-You never know when you’ll need to pop to the shops and, personally, it’s my number one way of preventing unwanted carrier bag purchases.
+You never know when you’ll need to pop to the shops.
+I’ll admit, I tend to forget it!

-I get it airplane toilets are ALWAYS occupied, and toilet facilities in some countries are pretty…dire to say the least.
+Leave the makeup wipes.
+I get it, airplane toilets are annoyingly always occupied and toilet facilities in some countries are pretty…dire to say the least.
 Instead of carrying wipes to keep your hands clean, consider bringing some antibacterial gel or spray.
 You can buy them in bulk and use a small container to carry it around with you.

-Bringing versatile makeup items is a great way of travelling light.
-Lipstick that doubles as blusher and highlighter & bronzer that doubles as eyeshadow are just a few makeup tricks when travelling.
+Use Multi-tasking Makeup.
+Bringing versatile makeup items is a great way to travel light.
+Lipstick that doubles as blusher and highlighter, bronzer that doubles as eyeshadow are a couple of makeup tricks that go a long way when travelling.

-Our sunscreen is killing the planet.
+Be careful with sunscreen.
+Our sunscreen is killing the planet?
 I was blown away when I learnt this.
 As it turns out, most sunscreens contain an ingredient called Oxybenzone which is terrible for coral reefs.

 “It causes weird deformities in soft tissue and also causes the coral larvae to encase itself in its own skeleton, in its own coffin,” said Craig Downs, one of the study authors.